What types of beauty insurance cover do I need?

 Thinking about your business’ weaknesses can help you choose the right insurance policy.
 Ask yourself what can go wrong and what you need to keep working.
 By doing this, you can devise a long-term plan to strengthen your business against foreseeable risks.

-Such risks may include:
+Such risks may include the following:

 - A client experiencing bodily injury from a treatment (burns, allergic reactions etc.)